ramsingh22/todolist/README.md

 # Getting Started with To-Do list App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project created for To-do list app.

 ## Available Scripts